What is the Bureau of General Services—Queer Division?

 Where is the Bureau of General Services—Queer Division located?

-The Bureau is hosted by Cage for the months of September, October, and November.
-Cage is located at 83A Hester Street, between Orchard and Allen Streets and is easily reached by the B and D trains to Grand Street, the F train to East Broadway, the J and M trains to Essex St., walking, biking, or car.
+The Bureau is hosted by Cage, located at 83A Hester Street, between Orchard and Allen Streets, and is easily reached by the B and D trains to Grand St., the F train to East Broadway, the J and M trains to Essex St., walking, biking, or car.

-The Bureau was hosted by Strange Loop Gallery from November 15, 2012 through the end of August 2013.
+The Bureau was formerly hosted by Strange Loop Gallery from November 15, 2012 through the end of August 2013.